-- Nearby objects may look much bigger and nearer than they really are (the arm of the sofa looks bigger), and faraway objects look even smaller and further away (the TV set looks smaller and faraway).
+- Nearby objects may look much bigger and nearer than they really are (the arm of the sofa looks bigger), and faraway objects look even smaller and farther away (the TV set looks smaller and far away).

 - It amplifies distances between objects, i.e., things look further away from each other.
 The shorter the focal length, the bigger the perspective exaggeration effect.
-That is why wide-angle lenses are not used for shooting portraits because it alters the shape and the features of the subject.
+That is why wide-angle lenses are not used for shooting portraits because they alter the shape and the features of the subject.